trestletech/ubiquinote/README.md

 ###Frontend

-Node Wiki uses browserify to modularize it's frontend.
+Ubiquinote uses browserify to modularize it's frontend.
 All frontend code is located in `/frontend` and is compiled into `/public/javascripts/app.js`.
 This is automatically done once if you start a server under production environment.
 If you start the dev server with `./dev`, watchify is used to watch for changes and recompile when needed.

-##What to expect next?

-Take a look at the [issue list](https://github.com/thomaspeklak/node-wiki/issues?labels=enhancement&state=open)

-Anything you are missing?
-File an [issue](https://github.com/thomaspeklak/node-wiki/issues) or send a pull request.
+## Credits

+The vast majority of the work on this project was done by [Thomas Peklak](https://github.com/thomaspeklak) in his wonderful [Node Wiki](https://github.com/thomaspeklak/node-wiki) project.
+At this point, this project is merely a different use case of his software.